 On the third step, stigmas have to be dried as soon as possible away from direct heat and sun.
 Today special modern drying machines facilitate this process.
-After drying, saffron is ready to be packed and stored in sealed containers to keep it save from heat, light, and moist.
+After drying, saffron is ready to be packed and stored in sealed containers to keep it safe from heat, light, and moisture.

 Other parts of saffron are not useless though.
 Locals use the dried violet petals as a powder in making bread or brew them as herbal tea.
 Yellow stamens are a nutritious source of protein.
 Birds especially like the stamens the most.